 Fig. 1.
-A representative base peak chromatogram (300-1,600 m/z) produced from Fewston sample SK339.
-(Inset) Amino acid sequences of the two dimorphic peptides of amelogenin: AMELY-(58-64) peptide and AMELX-(44-52) peptide.
-The reconstructed ion chromatograms (to 4 ppm) for each of these are shown in red and blue, respectively, with full-scan MS and corresponding MS/MS below.
+A representative base peak chromatogram (300 - 1600 m/z) produced from Fewston sample SK339 with inset highlighting the amino acid sequences of the two dimorphic peptides of amelogenin; AMELY-(58-64)-peptide and AMELX-(44-52)-peptide.
+The reconstructed ion chromatograms (to 4 ppm) for each of these are shown in red and blue, respectively, with full scan MS and corresponding MS/MS below.